SoloVid/Thy/docs/language-design.md

 These keywords need to be recognized by the lexer since they are part of the language grammar.

 - `and`: continues function call on new line
+- `await`: affects standard language control flow
 - `be`: denotes preceding identifier as not a function call
 - `export`: modifier for declarations
+- `given`: not really a runtime call
 - `is`: denotes preceding identifier as not a function call
+- `let`: precedes a function call on the same line and potentially effects a return
 - `private`: modifier for declarations
+- `return`: affects standard language control flow
+- `that`: context-dependent value
 - `to`: denotes preceding identifier as not a function call
 - `type`: type-related operations just start breaking the standard language stuff
-- `let`: precedes a function call on the same line and potentially effects a return

-### Language Feature Functions

-These "functions" allow non-special grammar
-(i.e. the lexer and parser can treat them as function calls).
-Their usage is significantly different from functions you can write in this language.

-- `await`: affects standard language control flow
-- `given`: not really a runtime call
-- `return`: affects standard language control flow

 ### Reserved Value Names